Eyongtarh/Riders-Club-Project/FEATURES.md

   ![Error Page.
 404. Link to home page](documentation/features/error_page/404_error_page1.png)

-  Page 505 is the same as 404 page, but it has a different header ("Page 500") and message ("Something went wrong as there is an internal sever error!").
+  Page 505 is the same as 404 page, but it has a different header ("500 - Internal Server Error") and message ("Something went wrong due to an internal server error").

   ![Error Page.
 500](documentation/features/error_page/500_error_page.png)